 Tip #9 - Interview Lawyers to Find the Best Child Custody Lawyer in Houston

-After you have done your preliminary homework, narrow your search to 3-5 child custody lawyers who appear to be experienced with your legal problem, make an appointment, and interview them.
+After doing your preliminary homework, narrow your search to 3-5 child custody lawyers who appear to be experienced with your legal problem; make an appointment, and interview them.

 There is no substitute for an in-person interview.
-No matter how experienced or successful they are, you have to feel comfortable with them.
+No matter how experienced or successful they are, you must feel comfortable with them.
 You have to trust them.
 Many will meet you at your home if you cannot travel to the office.

 Evaluate potential attorneys by questioning them about how they handle custody cases.
 Meeting them will also help you see if you're comfortable with them representing you.

 The separation of two parents is hard enough on your children; you want the best child custody lawyer in Houston to be compassionate, too.

 When you talk with a law firm, make sure that they show knowledge of your particular type of case.
 This again goes back to finding a law firm focused on family law, but it will also be necessary to your trust level with the firm.